When ships to sail the void between the stars have been invented there will also be men who come forward to sail those ships.

 It also employs the fact space is three dimensional when the Enterprise warps into the debris field from the destroyed fleet, and has to barrel roll as well as dive underneath large pieces to avoid them.

-Star Trek Nemesis was about the first Star Trek production that actually understood the concept of 3-D maneuvering (as well as a pitched space-battle in general).
+Star Trek: Nemesis was about the first Star Trek production that actually understood the concept of 3-D maneuvering (as well as a pitched space-battle in general).
 As one section of the Enterprise's shields started to fail under the tremendous firepower being traded, they would rotate the ship to present an undamaged side.
 As a result the two ships would alternate flying under and overtop each other.

 Captain Picard: Full-axis rotation to port, fire all ventral phasers!

-In the Trek movie First Contact, this is averted in a rather neatly done scene in which Picard, Worf, and a supporting character must execute an EVA to dislodge some Borg who were trying to convert the navigational deflector into an FTL transmitter to call home for reinforcements.
+In Star Trek: First Contact, this is averted in a rather neatly done scene in which Picard, Worf, and a supporting character must execute an EVA to dislodge some Borg who were trying to convert the navigational deflector into an FTL transmitter to call home for reinforcements.
 This device is located on the 'front' engineering section of of the Enterprise-E, usually facing 'forward'.
 However, for the trio outside the ship it's the 'top', and they approach it by walking along the 'bottom' of the saucer section, using magnetic boots, and the scene shows them walking upright and the Enterprise-E as being 'upside down' (to them).
 Later the navigational deflector on the 'front' is 'down' to Picard and Worf (and the viewers).
 For Star Trek is was an impressive bit of accuracy.

 Meanwhile, Undiscovered Country doesn't give such blatant overtones but while the Enterprise interior is being picked apart from top to bottom the atmosphere as a whole subtly gives the impression of an actual naval vessel in space.
 The ship's bell even rings in a few scenes.